 If you are married at the end of the year, you may file jointly (1.4) or separately (1.3).
-If you lived apart from your spouse for the last half of 2009 and your child lived with you, you may qualify as an "unmarried" head of household (1.12), which allows you to apply more favorable tax rates than you could as a married person filing separately.
+If you lived apart from your spouse for the last half of 2015 and your child lived with you, you may qualify as an "unmarried" head of household (1.12) for 2015, which allows you to apply more favorable tax rates than you could as a married person filing separately.

-If you are unmarried at the end of the year, your filing status is single unless you meet the tests for a head of household or qualifying widow(er).
-Generally, you are a head of household (1.12) if you pay more than 50% of the household costs for a dependent child or relative who lives with you, or a dependent parent, whether or not he or she lives with you.
-You generally are a qualifying widow(er) (1.11) if you were widowed in 2007 or 2008 and in 2009 you pay more than 50% of the household costs for you and your dependent child.
-The tax rates for heads of household and for qualifying widow(er)s are more favorable than those for single taxpayers (1.2).
+If you are unmarried at the end of the year, your filing status is single unless you meet the tests for a head of household or qualifying widow/widower.
+Generally, you are a head of household (1.12) if you pay more than 50% of the household costs for a dependent child or relative who lives with you, or for a dependent parent, whether or not he or she lives with you.
+For 2015, you generally are a qualifying widow/widower (1.11) if you were widowed in 2014 or 2013 and in 2015 you paid more than 50% of the household costs for you and your dependent child.
+The tax rates for heads of household and for qualifying widows/widowers are more favorable than those for single taxpayers (1.2).

 The filing status you use determines the tax rates that apply to your taxable income (1.2), as well as the standard deduction you may claim (13.1) if you do not itemize deductions.
 Certain other deductions, credits, or exclusions are also affected by filing status.
 For example, if you are married, certain tax benefits are only allowed if you file jointly, but more deductions overall may be allowed in certain cases if you file separately (1.3).
-The deduction for personal exemptions is phased out (21.12) for high income taxpayers at levels based upon filing status.